 We are part of the Stockport Together partnership, which sees leaders from NHS Stockport Clinical Commissioning Group, Stockport Metropolitan Borough Council, NHS Stockport Foundation Trust and Pennine Care working together to develop an overall strategic plan for the borough to integrate and transform health and social care services.

-These services range from low-level support for people experiencing conditions such as low mood or stress, to greater levels of support from the community mental health teams or inpatient units at the Stepping Hill Hospital.
+Mental health services in Stockport range from low-level support for people experiencing conditions such as low mood or stress, to greater levels of support from the community mental health teams or inpatient units at the Stepping Hill Hospital.
 In addition, there are dedicated services for older people, aged 65 or over, living in the borough.

 Find our more by visiting: